SteveValanch/python-datascience-summerproj/PLANME.md

   (Zheng) we should collect data first and then think about what models we should use.
 Essentially, simple techniques may work, like logistic regression or time series analysis, but maybe we will need to go to some machine learning stuff, like support vector machine, principle component analysis, or neural network.
+  (Hayden) Tell us a little about support vector machine, and principle component.
+I've heard of them but never looked it up.

   3a.
 First must determine if any crowd mentality exists, we need to see to what degree "mentionings" of
       currencies coincide with each other past random chance.